DigiMukul/DS-Lab/README.md

 # DS-Lab
 # Data Structure Lab
-## Exp1: Find second maximum and second minimum of an input array
+## Exp1: Find second maximum and second minimum of an input array.